Brian Jordan Alvarez: English Teacher

 Around 2021, Alvarez said that he was retiring from writing and producing to focus on acting, but Paul Simms, now one of the executive producers of English Teacher, convinced Alvarez otherwise.
 Simms had been impressed after watching old episodes of The Gay and Wondrous Life of Caleb Gallo and asked Alvarez to create a TV show.
 Alvarez said of their meeting that he told Simms "'I tried to make TV shows in the system; I don't know how to get through the notes process,' and Paul said, 'I'm going to be your guide, you're coming out of retirement, we're making a TV show.'
 This is what you want in your life, this divine voice to float down from heaven and say, 'You can do it, I believe in you.'"

 When coming up with the idea for English Teacher, Alvarez leaned on inspiration from his family, as his mom and sister are both teachers.
 Having grown up a blue dot in a red state (Tennessee), he thought setting the show in the suburbs of Austin, Texas would be fertile ground for having all types of characters and opinions, saying: "There's no set of opinions you can really avoid in a public high school, so I knew all of that in one place could make for good comedy."

 In November 2023, it was announced that FX had ordered Alvarez's 2022 English Teacher comedy pilot to series.
 Alvarez created the series and stars as the protagonist, an English teacher working at a high school in Austin, Texas.
 He is also a writer, director, and producer on the show.

 In September 2024, the first season of English Teacher premiered to critical acclaim.
 The New York Times called it one of "Best TV Shows of 2024."
-Entertainment Weekly gave the show got an "A+ grade."
+Entertainment Weekly gave the show an "A+ grade."

 On February 7, 2025, FX renewed English Teacher for a second season.
 This decision drew criticism in light of the multiple allegations of sexual assault against Alvarez that had recently come to light.
 In November 2025, the series was cancelled.

 In 2025, Alvarez played on Celebrity Jeopardy! against Roy Wood Jr. and Phoebe Robinson.
 Alvarez played for the charity Communities in Schools and won $30,000 on their behalf, coming in second to Roy Wood Jr.